supermasita/blog.supermasita.com/_posts/2013-08-20-JW_player-Avoid_dropped_frames_transition.markdown

 layout: post
 title:  "JW Player - Avoid dropped frames transition"
 date:   2013-03-20 07:04:16 -0300
-tags: live vod streaming javascript jwplayer flash rtmp
+tags: live vod streaming javascript jwplayer flash rtmp computers
 ---

 **JW Player 5** uses a method to deliver the best video quality for your computer (or device) that may sometimes be counterproductive.